-2024 Annual Meeting Proposals
+2025 Annual Meeting Proposals

-Stockholders who wish to have proposals considered for inclusion in the Proxy Statement and form of proxy for our 2024 Annual Meeting pursuant to Rule 14a-8 under the Exchange Act must cause their proposals to be received in writing by our General Counsel at the address set forth on the first page of this Proxy Statement no later than December 9, 2023.
+Stockholders who wish to have proposals considered for inclusion in the Proxy Statement and form of proxy for our 2025 Annual Meeting pursuant to Rule 14a-8 under the Exchange Act must cause their proposals to be received in writing by our General Counsel at the address set forth on the first page of this Proxy Statement no later than December 6, 2024.
 Any proposal should be addressed to our General Counsel and may be included in next year's proxy materials only if such proposal complies with the rules and regulations promulgated by the SEC.
 Nothing in this section shall be deemed to require us to include in our Proxy Statement or our proxy relating to any annual meeting any stockholder proposal that does not meet all of the requirements for inclusion established by the SEC.

 In addition, our Bylaws currently require that we be given advance written notice of nominations for election to our Board and other matters that stockholders wish to present for action at an Annual Meeting of our Stockholders (other than matters included in our proxy materials in accordance with Rule 14a-8(e) under the Exchange Act).
-Our Secretary must receive such notice at the address set forth in the Introduction not later than December 9, 2023 and no earlier than November 9, 2023 for matters to be presented at the 2024 Annual Meeting of our Stockholders.
-However, in the event that the 2024 Annual Meeting of our Stockholders is held before May 6, 2024 or after July 5, 2024, for notice by the stockholder to be timely it must be received not earlier than 150 days prior to the date of the 2024 Annual Meeting of our Stockholders and not later than 5:00 p.m., Eastern time, on the later of (i) 120 days prior to the date of the 2024 Annual Meeting of our Stockholders and (ii) the tenth day following the day on which public disclosure of the date of such meeting was first made by the Company.
+Our Secretary must receive such notice at the address set forth in the Introduction not later than December 6, 2024 and no earlier than November 6, 2024 for matters to be presented at the 2025 Annual Meeting of our Stockholders.
+However, in the event that the 2025 Annual Meeting of our Stockholders is held before May 4, 2025 or after July 3, 2025, for notice by the stockholder to be timely it must be received not earlier than 150 days prior to the date of the 2025 Annual Meeting of our Stockholders and not later than 5:00 p.m., Eastern time, on the later of (i) 120 days prior to the date of the 2025 Annual Meeting of our Stockholders, as originally convened, and (ii) the tenth day following the day on which public disclosure of the date of such meeting was first made by the Company.

-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the SEC's universal proxy rules, stockholders who wish to solicit proxies in support of director nominees other than our proposed nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than February 7, 2024.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the SEC's universal proxy rules, stockholders who wish to solicit proxies in support of director nominees other than our proposed nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 4, 2025.